sunpy/sunpy/sunpy/CITATION.rst

 Please add the following line within your methods, conclusion or acknowledgements sections:

-   *This research has made use of SunPy vX.Y (software citation), an open-source and free community-developed solar data analysis Python package (project citation).*
+   *This research used version vX.Y.Z (software citation) of the SunPy open source software package (project citation).*

 The project citation should be to the `SunPy paper`_, and the software citation should be the specific `Zenodo DOI`_ for the version used in your work.